Salt Lake City, Utah Population 2020

 Salt Lake is considered one of the most gay-friendly places to live in the country with a large gay community, as well as the largest Jewish congregation in Utah.
 This has led to controversy from socially conservative officials, however.
 A 2006 UCLA study found that 7.6% of the population of the city is openly bisexual or gay, compared to less than 4% for the metropolitan area.

 Salt Lake City History

-Before Europeans arrived in the area, Ute, Shoshone and Paiute people lived in the area for thousands of years.
+Before Europeans arrived in the area, Ute, Shoshone, and Paiute people had lived in the area for thousands of years.
 It was actually in the territory of the Northwestern Shoshone at the time Salt Lake City was founded, but their occupation was seasonal.
-No aboriginal title by the group was ever recognized by the government.
+The government never recognized an aboriginal title by the group.

 Salt Lake City was founded in 1847 by Brigham Young and other Mormon followers.
 The city was originally named the Great Salt Lake City because of its proximity to the Great Salt Lake, but the "Great" was dropped by 1868.
 The Latter-day Saints were the first permanent settlers to the area, as they were looking for an isolated area to practice their religion.
 The site for the Salt Lake Temple was designated just days after arriving in the area, and it later became a famous landmark.
 The temple took 40 years to complete.